+Senegal Unemployment Rate

+In Senegal, the unemployment rate measures the number of people actively looking for a job as a percentage of the labour force.

 Indices of Unemployment in Nigeria

 Youth Unemployment Rate in Nigeria decreased to 36.50 percent in the third quarter of 2018 from 38 percent in the second quarter of 2018.